rcscr/Tapestrie/README.md

 The example above is quite extreme with more than 20,000 strings.
 But even so, the fuzzy search took ~1 second, which is quite impressive.
 However, this in-memory `Trie` certainly has its limitations; for one, it is quite memory-intensive.
 In many scenarios, a solution like `ElasticSearch` should be used instead.

-In general, the greater the error tolerance, the slower the performance, because there are fewer paths to explore.
+In general, the greater the error tolerance, the slower the performance, because there are more paths to explore.
 Furthermore, a shallow `Trie`, where each entry is short (i.e. words) offers the best performance, but with the limitation that you can only search for short strings.
 A `Trie` that stores longer text (i.e. sentences) allows searching for phrases (multiple words chained together), but is slower.

 ### Build & run demo